Policy On Use Of AAMI Intellectual Property

 - 4.2.
 The use cannot state or imply AAMI endorsement of any products or services

-- The use cannot state or imply AAMI endorsement of products or services or that AAMI, in any way, represents that such products or services meet or exceed AAMI standards.
-Also, users cannot imply any form of AAMI endorsement of their expertise pertaining to AAMI standards.
+- 4.3.
+The use cannot state or imply that AAMI, in any way, represents that any products or services meet or exceed AAMI Standards or recommendations, nor can the use imply any form of AAMI endorsement of anyone’s expertise pertaining to AAMI IP, its products or services.

-- The use accurately represents a standard’s content; stage of development or approval; and in the case of an adopted international standard, the degree of adoption (identical, or with deviation) in the U.S.
+- 4.5.
+The use accurately represents the AAMI Standard’s content, and the degree of adoption (identical, or with deviation) in the U.S.

-- The use involves the content of a standard in final form.
-Draft standards shall not be used, reprinted, distributed or published under any circumstances except as provided by additional guidance included with the distribution of draft standards.
+- 4.6.
+The use involves the content of an AAMI Standard in final form.
+Draft standards shall not be used, reprinted, distributed or published under any circumstances.